 Its that time of year again!
 You can tell it really is spring because you walked out side, petted your horse, and came up with a handful of winter fluff!
 Most of the time, after grooming during shedding season, you end up covered from head to toe in hair.
 Shedding is unavoidable, but we have some tips to make your spring go by just a bit more smoothly.

 One of the best things I have found for shedding season is one of those gray slick and easy grooming blocks.
 They really grab the hair with minimal mess and are great because you can even use them (carefully!) on legs and face.

-Another took is a big looped metal shedding blade, it removes huge clumps of hair in a single stroke, but usually you end up covered in that hair.
+Another tool is a big looped metal shedding blade.
+This tool removes huge clumps of hair in a single stroke and usually you end up covered in that hair.

-Shop Vac's can really help with the fur mess, but make sure you desensitize your horse to the vacuum before using it!
+Shop Vac's can really help with the fur mess.
+Just make sure you desensitize your horse to the vacuum before using it!
 They are not only helpful for cleaning up, (your barn owner will thank you!) but another way to use it is to use it WITH a shedding tool, so it sucks up the hair as it comes loose.

 Always start at the front of the horse and work your way back, going with the direction of the hair.
 It often helps to spray the horse with showsheen and curry it in down to the skin, then use a grooming block in the direction of the hair.
 It often helps to keep a shop vac nearby and suck up the hair as it comes out.
 If you horse is very heavily shedding, often a grooming block is much more effective than any brushing, as the hair just sticks to the brush and you!